Hinterberger-Thomas/book_of_babel/programming/pure functions.md

 | "GOTO"       | 	4   |
 | "Copenhagen" | 	10  |

-If the result of your functions looks like a lookup table then it's a pure function
+If the result of your function looks like a lookup table then it's a pure function
 ```